BrandonDusseau/ics-display/README.md

     message.

 _Reload time_
 - By default, data is reloaded from the ICS files every 60 seconds.
-This value can be changed in the `ajaxcall()` function of `functions.js`.
-Please note that the value is in milliseconds.
-Please note that this interval should not be set too low, as calendar reloads are somewhat heavy.
+This is set in the `interval` variable within the `calendar.js` file.
+Please note that this interval should not be set too low, as calendar reloads are relatively expensive.

 _Styles_
 - The background image is `bg.jpg` and can be replaced by any image.
 By default, the background will tile in both directions.
 Other styles can be modified in the `style.css` file.

-# Attributions #
+# Attributions
 This project relies on the [ics-parser library](https://github.com/u01jmg3/ics-parser/).